Pratt Integrative Courses – Fall 2020

 - PIC 342: Corpse Will Drink.
 Michael Gac Levin.
 FRI 10-12:50

 - PIC 343: Conceptual Practices: Rapid Prototypes || Artists’ Texts.
 Birgit Rathsmann.
 THURS 5-7:50

 - PIC 345: Games, Glitches, and Creativity.
 Luke Degnan.
 TUES 5-7:50

 - PIC 346: Unboxed: Subversion Strategies.
 Maria Baker.
 THURS 2-4:50

 - PIC 349: Buddhism and Creative Practices: Meditation, Direct Experience, and Art.
 Kristine Marx.
 FRI 2-4:50

 - PIC 361: Interwoven: Textiles and Culture.
 Freya Tamayo.
 TUES 9-11:50

 - PIC 362: Embodied Surfaces, Textures, and Membranes.
 Joseph Morris.
 TUES 2-4:50

 390s: New Worlds, New Futures

-PIC 395: After the Internet: The Artist, the Designer, and the Public.
+- PIC 395: After the Internet.
 Johnny Stanish and Loney Abrams.
-FRI 2-4:50